This Christmas jingle bells sensory bottle is both simple and brilliant!

-In all honesty, this has four of my favorite things.
-This discovery bottle is magnetic!
+In all honesty, this Christmas sensory bottle has four of my favorite things.
+This bottle is magnetic!
 When I first began making magnetic discovery bottles, I figured out this incredible discovery bottle with magnetic chips, then made a way for them not to rust with my rust-resistant discovery bottles, and now we can make awesome new ones like this jingle bell discovery bottle.

 I have a really sweet story for you.
 This picture is worth a thousand words.

-Sum the thousand words up into one, and I am screaming “aaaaaah!”
+Sum the thousand words up into one, and I am screaming, “Aaaaaaah!”

-It is a discovery bottle without a lid, and the thought of that makes me cringe!
+It is a sensory bottle without a lid, and the thought of that makes me cringe!
 What I love about it though is that it represents so much more.

 As my son and I were doing this together, life happened.
 The baby started crying, and then my oldest daughter had four things go wrong all at once.
 I was being pulled in several different directions…and my husband stepped in to finish the jingle bells discovery bottle photos with our son.